matanatar11/Drone-Raspberry-Pi/README.md

       sudo mavproxy.py --master=/dev/ttyAMA0 --baudrate 57600

-## create a private network with zerotier
+## Create a private network with zerotier

 ZeroTier provides a convenient way for us to easily connect the drone and the ground station through the 4G network without having to build a VPN by ourselves.